alanrogers/eghop/README.md

     time.
 But only in the Altai region of Siberia.
 European Neanderthals show no evidence of Denisovan admixture.

-* Jul 27 [Cole, Zhu, Mathieson, Prüfer, and Lunter.
-2020.]
-  [cole20:biorxiv] Ancient admixture into Africa from the ancestors of non-Africans.
+* Jul 27 [Cole et al. 2020.][cole20:biorxiv] Ancient admixture into Africa from the ancestors of non-Africans.
 Presenter: Chris Cole.

   * "Here we present SMCSMC, a Bayesian method for inference of time-varying population sizes and directional migration rates